Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Proofs of Theorems

 Assuming $\max_i \frac{L_i}{np_i} > \mu$ yields

 Restricting the problem to $\rho = \rho_D = \rho_P$ and only considering the convergent rates $\rho \in (0,1]$ yield the problem in the theorem.
-The first statement of the theorem is gotten by \cref{prop:main-conv} with $\gamma_i$ and $\delta$ inserted in the expression for $\widehat{\gamma}_i$ from \cref{def:lyap-terms}.
+The first statement of the theorem comes from \Cref{prop:main-conv} with $\gamma_i$ and $\delta$ inserted in the expression for $\widehat{\gamma}_i$ from \Cref{def:lyap-terms}.